-My favorite publication, as both a reader and a writer, was Deadspin, and I remain proud of two two-part stories I wrote for it.
-The first focuses on a youth baseball player named Jericho Scott:
+My favorite publication, as both a reader and a writer, was the old Deadspin, which lives on as the equally great Defector.
+I remain proud of two series I wrote for the editors there.
+The first focuses on my neighbor, an octogenarian basketball lover named Iris Clawson:

 - “The Ballad Of Jericho Scott.”